wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/run-fastmapping-algorithm.rst

 FastMapping Algorithm
 ======================

-FastMapping application is the |intel| optimized version of octomap.
+FastMapping application is the Intel® optimized version of octomap.

 For more information on FastMapping, see :ref:`how_it_works`.